4-H Club Leader

 - Read 4-H newsletters and literature from the Extension office and keep members, parents, and other advisors informed.

 - Be aware of 4-H projects available, help members select projects, and encourage parents to support their child’s project work.

-- Participate in volunteer training.
+- Participate in new volunteer training.

 - Successfully pass through Child Protection and Safety Policy screening process.

 - Ability to organize information and materials and delegate responsibility.

 - Ability to work and communicate effectively both verbally and written.